-This section describes the material elements of compensation awarded to, earned by or paid to each of our named executive officers for the year ended December 31, 2022.
+This section describes the material elements of compensation awarded to, earned by or paid to each of our named executive officers for the year ended December 31, 2023.
 We are an "emerging growth company," within the meaning of the JOBS Act, and have elected to comply with the reduced compensation disclosure requirements available to emerging growth companies under the JOBS Act.
-Our named executive officers for 2022 were Diana Brainard, our Chief Executive Officer, Vikas Sinha, our President and Chief Financial Officer, Edward Miller, our General Counsel and Secretary and Jeroen Van Beek, our former Chief Commercial Officer.
+Our named executive officers for 2023 were Diana Brainard, our Chief Executive Officer, Vikas Sinha, our President and Chief Financial Officer, and Edward Miller, our General Counsel and Secretary.
 This section also provides qualitative information regarding the manner and context in which compensation is awarded to and earned by our named executive officers and is intended to place in perspective the data presented in the tables and narrative that follow.